Paraná River, Basin, and Delta (South America)

-The Paraná River is the second longest river in South America, after the Amazon River.
-It runs through Brazil, Paraguay and Argentina for some 4,880 km (3,032 mi).
+The Paraná River is the second-longest river in South America, after the Amazon River.
+It runs through Brazil, Paraguay, and Argentina for approximately 4,880 km (3,032 mi).

 Forming at the confluence of the Paranaiba and Rio Grande rivers in southern Brazil, it flows in a general southerly direction until it joins the Uruguay River to form the Río de la Plata on the border between Argentina and Uruguay.

 Its drainage basin, with an area of about 2,800,000 sq km (1,081,000 sq mi), includes the greater part of southeastern Brazil, Paraguay, southeastern Bolivia, and northern Argentina.

 Upper and Lower Paraná